01-edu/public/subjects/0-shell/job-control/audit.md

 [1]   Terminated              tar -czf home.tar.gz
 ```

-###### Can you confirm that the program killed and displayed the first process like the example above?
+###### Can you confirm that the program killed and displayed the first process like in the example above?

 ##### Close the program and run it again.
 Try to run the commands `"tar -czf home.tar.gz . &"`, `"sleep 50000 &"` and then run `"fg"`.